jonduesterhoeft/wizard-ml/README.md

 # wizard-ml
-Simple implementation of ML algorithms in rust.
+**wizard-ml** is a collection of ML algorithms in Rust using **arrow**, a native Rust implementation of Apache Arrow, for in-memory data handling.